-- Comprehend that by processing the food it is possible to maintain a nutritious and safe food supply for the millions of people. - Reduce the loss and increase the food supply by improving the processing efficiency by enhancing the yield of usable product. - Appreciate how processing changes some of the food chemicals making it safer to eat, easier
+- Comprehend that by processing the food it is possible to maintain a nutritious and safe food supply for the millions of people. - Reduce the loss and increase the food supply by improving the processing efficiency by enhancing the yield of usable product.

+• Appreciate how processing changes some of the food chemicals making it safer to eat, easier to digest and taste better.

-New product development - Definition, Importance, Need of product development, Steps of product development- Product development tools, Reasons for failure.
+New product development - Definition, Importance, Need of product development, Steps of product development-Product development tools, Reasons for failure.